-- Awards to our NEOs under the 2021 AIP paid out between target and maximum, reflecting our exceptional financial and operational performance in 2021, which led to significant value creation for our shareholders, despite the continued challenges related to COVID-19 and declines in the U.S. mortgage market. - 80% of the long-term incentives granted to our CEO (and 75% of the long-term incentives granted to our other NEOs) in 2021 are performance-based and "at-risk", meaning awards can result in no payout if threshold goals are not met or stock option exercise price is not exceeded.
+Our performance-based Awards to our NEOs under the 2021 AIP paid out between target and maximum, reflecting compensation program is our exceptional financial and operational performance in 2021, which led to significant designed to deliver payouts value creation for our shareholders, despite the continued challenges related to COVID-19 that align with performance and declines in the U.S. mortgage market.
+(See pages 51-60 for details) 80% of the long-term incentives granted to our CEO (and 75% of the long-term incentives granted to our other NEOs) in 2021 are performance-based and "at-risk", meaning awards can result in no payout if threshold goals are not met or stock option exercise price is not exceeded.